CoenKonings/hku-rooster-fix/README.md

 # HKU Rooster Fix
-This project generates a webcal feed for each possible combination of groups in each track in year 2 of HKU.
-It is meant to help students clean up their calendar while still ensuring that their calendars are up to date on schedule changes.
+This project contains a Django application that allows users to select courses and groups for year 2 of music technology at Utrecht University of the Arts, and creates an icalendar feed for those groups to remove clutter from their schedules.
+Refer to requirements.txt for the libraries that were used during development.

+## Planned features
+- Support year 1, 3 and 4.